Corporate Governance

 - Trading of the Company’s securities by directors, officers and employees of the Company and its subsidiaries remains in compliance with applicable securities laws.

-The Disclosure Policy will also provide advice to all directors, officers, employees and contractors of the Company of their responsibilities regarding their obligation to preserve the confidentiality of undisclosed material information while ensuring compliance with laws respecting timely, factual, complete and accurate continuous disclosure, price sensitive or material information, tipping off and insider trading.
-The Disclosure Policy will also cover disclosures in documents filed with the securities regulators and stock exchanges and written statements made in the Company’s annual and half-yearly reports, news releases, letters to shareholders, presentations by senior management and information contained on ECR‘s website and other electronic communications.
+The Disclosure Policy also provides advice to all directors, officers, employees and contractors of the Company of their responsibilities regarding their obligation to preserve the confidentiality of undisclosed material information while ensuring compliance with laws respecting timely, factual, complete and accurate continuous disclosure, price sensitive or material information, tipping off and insider trading.
+The Disclosure Policy will also cover disclosures in documents filed with the securities regulators and stock exchanges and written statements made in the Company’s annual and half-yearly reports, news releases, letters to shareholders, presentations by senior management and information contained on ECR’s website and other electronic communications.
 It extends to oral statements made in meetings and telephone conversations with analysts and investors, interviews with the media as well as speeches, press conferences and conference calls.

 If there is misuse of price sensitive or material information not yet disclosed to the market by trading or breach in confidentiality, extremely serious penalties may apply to the individual or individuals involved.
-If you do not allow these cookies we will not know when you have visited our site, and will not be able to monitor its performance.